Navneetg2003/portx/README.md

 npm run dev

-Open http://localhost:3000 to view it in the browser.
+Open http://localhost:5173 to view it in the browser.

 Build for Production:

 npm run build
-npm run start
+npm run preview

 📁 Project Structure